-The Group uses derivative financial instruments, such as interest rate swaps, to hedge its interest rate risk, respectively.
+The Group's derivative financial instruments include interest rate swaps and call option.
 Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently remeasured at fair value.
 Derivatives are carried as assets when the fair value is positive and as liabilities when the fair value is negative.

-The fair value of interest rate swaps is determined using the rates quoted by the Group's bankers to terminate the contracts at the end of the reporting period.
+The fair value of interest rate swaps and call option are determined using the rates quoted by the Group's bankers to terminate the contracts and the valuation performed by the valuer at the end of the reporting period, respectively.

-Any gains or losses arising from changes in fair value of derivatives are taken directly to profit or loss, except for the effective portion of cash flow hedges, which is recognised in other comprehensive income.
+In case derivative financial instruments are used for hedging, any gains or losses arising from changes in fair value of derivatives are taken directly to profit or loss, except for the effective portion of cash flow hedges, which is recognised in other comprehensive income and later reclassified to profit or loss when the hedged item affects profit or loss.